Configuration reference#

 image = "alpine:latest"

-init = [] # commands to run once after creation
+init = [] # commands run once after creation

 network = "" # "" inherits; "none" / "host" / named